kenkehoe/AtmosphericPythonCourse/workflow/python_workflow.md

 Notice how the two paths set in PYTHONPATH are prepended to the Python path listings.
 It knows that if I set PYTHONPATH those are most likely to contain files I am interested in using and should be used first.
 So I could use multiple locations to better orgnaize my code.

 It's not recomended but for some projects you may want to add a path after the Python interpreter is started or in your Python program.
 You can edit the sys.path directly so the program knows where to search.
-It is not recomeneded because the added path is not global and will cause you to bang your head against the wall some day.
+It is not recomeneded because the added path is not global to the system (it is global to this instance of Python) and will cause you to bang your head against the wall some day.

 <pre>
 python